 5. Lines: All fish must be claimed on the line class on which they were captured.
 Backing can be used of an undetermined breaking strain in braid, dacron or monofilament.
 IT MUST HAVE A MINIMUM OF 5 METRES IGFA RATED LINE CLASS TOPSHOT.
-(For record purposes, 16m continuous of your line/backing, including the 5m of IGFA line is required).
+(For record purposes, 16m continuous of your line/backing, including the 5m of IGFA rated line is required).

 6. Juniors & Small Fry Anglers: A Junior Angler is a person who has not attained the age of 16 years prior to the commencement of the tournament.
 A Small Fry Angler is a person who has not attained the age of 11 years prior to the commencement of the tournament.

 7. Weigh-In: Fish may only be weighed at the official weigh-in gantry during the times stated in the program.
-Fish must be presented at the gantry on the day of capture unless otherwise arranged with the tournament Weigh Master.
+Fish must be presented at the gantry on the day of capture unless otherwise arranged with the tournament Weigh Master under extraordinary circumstances.
 Fish must be in an edible condition or will be disqualified by the Weigh Master.
 Frozen fish will not be weighed.
 Anglers must present the fish, together with the rod and reel, at least 16m of line, and any double, leader, lure or hook arrangement used in the capture.
 All tackle must be removed from the fish by the angler before weighing.
 The angler or a witness must sign the capture receipt at the gantry recorders station.
 Fish will not be accepted for the tournament after the close of weigh-in on the final day.
 No points will be awarded for sharks weighed in during GAMEX.
 Billfish may be weighed in for record purposes during GAMEX.
 Any billfish weighed in as a potential record will be awarded billfish section points (including tag & release sections), provided the fish weight is no more than 10% below the standing Western Australian record for the species and line class.

-10. Champion Boat and Angler: The winner of these sections will be the highest point scoring Boat/Angler based on the following formula - Highest point scoring fish on each line class + Highest point scoring fish of each species = Total number of points.
-Points will be awarded as follows: T&R Whaler Shark 1-15kg line 200pts 24-60kg line 100pts T&R Other Shark 1-15kg line 300pts 24-60kg line 200pts T&R Sailfish/Spearfish 1-15kg line 400pts 24-60kg line 200pts T&R Marlin/Broadbill 1-15kg line 500pts 24-60kg line 400pts Weighed other Game Fish - weight of fish x 100 divided by line class = points.
+11. Champion Boat & Angler sections: The winner of these sections will be the highest point scoring Boat/Angler based on the following formula - Highest point scoring fish on each line class + Highest point scoring fish of each species = Total number of points.
+Points will be awarded as follows: T&R Whaler Shark 1-10kg line 200pts 15-24kg line 100pts 37-60kg line 50pts T&R Other Shark 1-10kg line 300pts 15-24kg line 200pts 37-60kg line 100pts T&R Sailfish/Spearfish 1-10kg line 500pts 15-24kg line 400pts 37-60kg line 300pts T&R Marlin/Broadbill 1-10kg line 600pts 15-24kg line 500pts 37-60kg line 400pts Weighed other Game Fish - weight of fish x 100 divided by line class = points.
 No points will be awarded for sharks weighed in during GAMEX.
 No Champion Boat & Angler points will be awarded for billfish weighed in during GAMEX.
 Weighed Golden Trevally on 1kg line - weight of fish x 50 divided by line class = points.

-11. Marlin point score: Black, Blue and Striped Marlin will be considered one single species for point scoring purposes for Champion Boat, Team and Champion Angler sections.
+12. Marlin point score: Black, Blue and Striped Marlin will be considered one single species for point scoring purposes for Champion Boat, Team and Champion Angler sections.

-12. Top Tagging Captain: The George King Memorial perpetual trophy will be awarded to the Captain who has attained the most number of billfish tagged according to the tag cards submitted.
+13. Top Tagging Captain: The George King Memorial perpetual trophy will be awarded to the Captain who has attained the most number of billfish tagged according to the tag cards submitted.
 Note: A captain is not deemed to be an angler and a captain at the same time.
 Fish tagged by the designated captain do not count towards this trophy.

-13. Live Bait: When live bait fishing for billfish, anglers cannot use offset circle hooks or J hooks.
+14. Live Bait: When live bait fishing for billfish, anglers cannot use offset circle hooks or J hooks.
 In-line circle hooks only are to be used.

-14. Exmouth Gulf Tag and Release limits: Billfish can only be tagged on 1kg to 10kg inclusive line classes to accrue points if tagged inside Exmouth Gulf.
+15. Exmouth Gulf Tag & Release limits: Billfish can only be tagged on 1kg to 10kg inclusive line classes to accrue points if tagged inside Exmouth Gulf.
 Exmouth Gulf is defined as: All waters south and east of a line drawn from North West Cape to the south-west tip of South Muiron Island, to the north-west tip of South Muiron Island, to the south-west tip of North Muiron Island, to the north-west tip of North Muiron Island, to Peak Island, to Observation Island and to Tubridgi Point.